 Therefore, if a school looks to the Advancement or Development Director to come up with additional revenue to take the place of tuition that’s not been collected, that rationale probably contributes to the short life-expectancy mentioned earlier as well as the downward vortex resulting from uncollected tuition, causing a rise in tuition the following year causing less enrollment causing a rise in tuition the following year, etc.

 Unfortunately, you may be disappointed to find that there’s no magic trees to shake, no wands to wave, nor “make fast money” fundraisers that are foolproof.
-Those yearly events that were relied upon to bring in five-figures of revenue to the school were cancelled during the pandemic, and while we’re getting into a “new normal,” it’s a growing trend that events that have large attendances may be followed by an outbreak of sickness.
+Those yearly events that were relied upon to bring in five-figures of revenue to the school were cancelled during the pandemic, and while we’re getting into a “new normal,” it’s still a trend that events which have large attendances may be followed by an outbreak of illness.
+Such things don’t make the news anymore when there are wars being fought and election consequences are being reported.

 And remember, success begets success.
 If you simply hold “hat in hand,” you may be unpleasantly surprised by what gets put into that hat.